qogoist/Tutorials-for-Fusee-with-Visual-Studio-Code/Tutorial_4/README.md

 3. FUSEE checks shader code if any of the above matrices are declared as `uniform` variables and only calculates/propagates the matrices needed by a shader.

 4. When replacing the current shader during rendering, FUSEE automatically updates any of the matrices above.
-No need to call `_shaderEffect.SetEffectParam` after each shader change.
+No need to call `RC.SetFXParam()` after each shader change.

 Now let's apply further changes to the current state of `RenderAFrame`.